 Alex Cornell du Houx, Co-Founder and President

-Alex Cornell du Houx was elected to the Maine House of Representatives and quickly became one of its most active members.
-Sponsoring and co-sponsoring 155 bills his first term, and 136 his second term.
-In total sponsoring 14 successful pieces of legislation and co-sponsoring 98 successful bills.
+After Alex was elected to the Maine House of Representatives, he became one of its most active members sponsoring and co-sponsoring 155 bills his first term, and 136 his second.
+In total he sponsored 14 successful pieces of legislation and co-sponsored 98 successful bills.
 Cornell du Houx won the Reed Award for the best public affairs campaign in 2011 after he co-founded and ran Operation Free, a coalition of veterans working on energy and climate security.
-He participated and led State Department delegations to Southeast Asia, is a Kentucky Colonel, a board member and senior advisor to the Veterans Campaign, the Solon Center for Research and Publishing, Partner with the Truman National Security Project, and founded the Maine New Leaders Council.
+He participated and led State Department delegations to Southeast Asia.
+He serves and advises on the board of the Veterans Campaign, and the board of the Solon Center for Research and Publishing.
+He’s partnered with the Truman National Security Project, and founded the Maine New Leaders Council.

-Cornell du Houx is an instructor at the Veterans Campaign and the University of San Francisco for their Masters in Public Leadership.
+Cornell du Houx is an instructor at the Veterans Campaign and at the University of San Francisco for their Masters in Public Leadership program.
 He is a certified trainer with the New Leaders Council, the Truman Project, and a leadership coach with ChoiceCenter Leadership University.
 He served in the Marine Corps infantry and has deployed to Iraq and Afghanistan.
 Cornell du Houx is currently a Public Affairs Officer with the Navy Reserve.
 Cornell du Houx earned his bachelor’s degree from Bowdoin College.